drj11/drj11.github.io/2019-05-01/ethics-application.md

 It turns out that there isn't really any application process, you just ask.

-Nonetheless when I asked to write a few sentences, it turned into a longer Personal Statement.
+Nonetheless when I was asked to write a few sentences, it turned into a longer Personal Statement.

 I'm recording it here in my blog because